 See Related: Best Day to Book Flights

 Taxis are a way of life in Las Vegas, much like in NYC.
-However, much like the New York subway system, the Strip has a very convenient monorail system linking many of the main hotels along the Strip.
-Keep your cash in your pocket and avoid taking expensive cabs to and from your destination.
+However, much like the New York subway system, the Las Vegas Strip has a very convenient monorail system linking many main hotels along the Strip.
+Seven stations along the monorail route include the Paris Hotel, the Flamingo Hotel, and Harrah’s Las Vegas.

-See Related: Best Things to do in Reno, Nevada
+See Related: Things to Do in Reno, Nevada

-4) Visit the Welcome to Las Vegas Sign
+4. Visit the Welcome to Fabulous Las Vegas Sign

 Las Vegas is known for its cheap entertainment, gambling, and overall excess.
 The neon capital of the world is, understandably, introduced to visitors via The Welcome to Fabulous Las Vegas sign is arguably the most famous of the cheap Vegas attractions.
 This iconic landmark has come to represent the city as a whole.
-The sign is located in the median at 5100 Las Vegas Boulevard South.

 See Related: Las Vegas vs. Phoenix

-See Related: Fun & Best Things to do in Primm, Nevada
+See Related: Things to Do in Primm, Nevada

 Looking for a place to find cheap souvenirs or gifts while in Vegas?
-Look no further than the Miracle Mile Shops!
-This giant mall is full of stores offering great deals on various items.
+Look no further than the Miracle Mile Shops at Planet Hollywood.
+You’ll find over 170 stores, 15 restaurants, and several live entertainment venues.

 See Related: Do You Need a Car in Las Vegas?

 If you’re looking for a cheap and cheerful way to while away an afternoon or evening, the Streetmosphere at Grand Canal Shoppes is worth checking out.
-This open-air mall features a wide variety of shops, restaurants, and entertainment options, making it the perfect place to spend a few hours.
+This mall features various upscale shops, restaurants, and entertainment options, making it the perfect place to spend a few hours.
 It even features the famous sky-painted ceiling, gondola rides, and St. Mark’s Square re-creation.

-And best of all, the price is right – with free shows and cheap eats galore, you won’t have to spend a fortune to enjoy yourself.
+And best of all, the price is right – with free entertainment and eats galore, you won’t have to spend a fortune to enjoy yourself.
 So whether you’re looking to shop until you drop or want to people-watch in style, the Streetmosphere at Grand Canal Shoppes deserves your time.